gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 git clone git@github.com:gnosis/dex-liquidity-provision.git
 cd dex-liquidity-provision
 yarn install
-npx truffle compile
+yarn compile
 yarn run networks-inject
 ```

-`yarn install` will install all dependencies needed and `npx truffle compile` will compile your the necessary contracts.
+`yarn install` will install all dependencies needed and `yarn compile` will compile your the necessary contracts.
 `yarn run networks-inject` ensures you are working with the correct contracts - it will inject the network addresses into your truffle builds.

 You find the core script placing orders for the basic liquidity strategy in the folder `scripts/complete_liquidity_provision.js`.